sydneywu/onion-demo/README.md

 ### Installation
 Install poetry on your machine.
 Then run "poetry install" on this folder.

+Next set the python path before running the app or upgrade db: set PYTHONPATH=src

 ### DB Migration

 Create a model in models folder (as user.py)